5 Ways to Create Clarity

-The reality of creating clarity is that it is a lot like growing a plant.
+Creating clarity is a lot like growing a plant.
 You need to plant a seed in the right environment, with the right conditions, and then nurture it to grow and flourish.

-The same is true for getting clarity on what matters most to you.
-You need to create the right environment and conditions in which it can grow and flourish.
+The same is true for getting clarity.
+You need to create the right environment and conditions in which it can evolve.

 What do you need to research and experiment with to aid the development of the clarity you want?

-What action could you take that would support you with cultivating the clarity you seek?
+What action could you take that would support you in cultivating the clarity you seek?

-Some of the most important moments of clarity I have had happened when I was just being.
-For example, as dawn broke on 1st January 2000, my husband and I were sat at the top of our favourite mountain watching the sunrise on a new millennium.
-In that moment we gained clarity about why I was feeling so unfulfilled in my corporate career that I had been wrestling with for some time.
+Some of the most important moments of clarity I have had happened when I was just "being".
+For example, as dawn broke on 1st January 2000, I was sitting at the top of a mountain watching the sunrise on a new millennium.
+In that moment I gained clarity about why I was feeling so unfulfilled in my corporate career that I had been wrestling with for some time.
 That moment of clarity sowed a seed that I then nurtured which ultimately led to a career change.

 That was not a one-off incident.
-Back in 2004 we were on holiday in Scotland and got clarity on our desire to change the environment we lived in.
-That moment of clarity ultimately led to our decision to leave England and live in Ireland.
-Similarly, the clarity that we would leave Ireland to build a new life in Canada came while we were camping on the West Coast of Ireland.
+During a holiday many years ago, I got clarity on my desire to change the environment I lived in.
+That moment of clarity ultimately led to the decision to leave England and live in Ireland.
+Similarly, the clarity to leave Ireland to build a new life in Canada came on a camping trip.